Jump to a specific page - are you interested in:

 You were a licensed contractor in another state.
 You recently moved to Illinois and want to continue doing the same type of work.
 Do you need to go through the process all over again?

 You can’t just work in Illinois under your old license.
 However, you may not have to start from scratch.
 A license reciprocity agreement can make it easier to start working in Illinois.
-You will still have to comply with all of the state and local regulations, but you may save yourself time and money.
+You will still have to comply with all state and local regulations, but you may save yourself time and money.

 Whether or not you are eligible for a license reciprocity agreement depends on the state you’re moving from.
 Contact your local governing body to see if you are eligible.